pudly/schmopera-hugo/content/articles/talking-with-singers-etienne-dupuis.md

 <figcaption>Canadian baritone Étienne Dupuis.
 Photo by Dario Acosta.</figcaption>
 </figure>

-For Dupuis, the good-natured baritone with no political controversy stealing his thunder, it's clearer than ever that his work is meaningful and important.
+Dupuis wrapped _Don Carlos_ last month, and now he's set to step into the title role of _Don Giovanni_, in a [new production for San Francisco Opera](https://www.sfopera.com/on-stage/don-giovanni) by fellow Canadian Michael Cavanagh.
+And for the good-natured baritone with no political controversy stealing his thunder, it's clearer than ever that his work is meaningful and important.

 I asked him whether the pandemic had changed anything for him, if it had affected how he sees the performing arts and why he sings for a living.
 The short answer?
 No.

 "My answer was always the same, and I think confinement has just strengthened it," Dupuis says.
 "It's because, emotionally, we need to share something communally."